Dalmatian Islands - 7 Day Family Sailing Route

 The village of Maslinica lies on the west coast of Solta and is sheltered by a group of six small islands.
 Protection from all but the strongest westerly winds is good thanks to a long breakwater extending from the southern shore.
 It’s worth getting here early as it’s a popular stop, laid moorings, water and electricity are all available.
 The small village is worth wondering around, you may also catch a lovely sunset depending on where you are.

 Vrboska lies at the end of a long, twisting inlet with a quay running most of its length.
 The town has a strong Venetian feel to it with plenty of Gothic and Renaissance houses dotted around.
 There is an established marina here as well as plenty of town quay space.

-If you haven’t already visited the more northern Croatia islands the Pakleni islands give you a good indication of what they’re like.
-A unique stretch of islands on the south coast of Hvar are a real treat to visit.
-You can either choose to moor in one of the many sheltered bays or to stay in the marina which offers all the usual creature comforts associated with Croatian marinas.
+If you haven’t already visited the more northern Croatian islands (Kornati & Kvarner), the Pakleni archipelago gives you a good indication of what they’re like.
+This unique stretch of islands on the south coast of Hvar are a real treat to visit.
+We recommend you moor in the sheltered bay of Vinogradišće, as its quieter and just a short walk from Palmiziana where you can take a water taxi to bustling Hvar town.

 Milna is located on the western side of the Brac Island.
 With its spacious outer and narrow, shallow inner parts is the best and most sheltered harbour on the island, a fact that hasn’t gone unnoticed by generations of seafarers.
 It was the base of the Russian protectorate fleet in 1807 and before that was an important host to the Venetian fleet.